-St Edmunds Society has for many years been offering support and opportunities for young people throughout Norwich and Norfolk as a whole.
-During that time, we have built on our own experiences and provided a complete wrap around package of emotional and welfare support for young people.
-This has enabled them to begin to achieve both their potential and aspiration by improving confidence in their own ability with consequential benefits in personal participation and attendance.
+St Edmunds Society has a reputation for offering support and opportunities for young people throughout Norfolk.
+Our welfare and pastoral team have developed a complete wrap around package of emotional and welfare support for young people.

 Schools, Colleges and Learning Providers